wstcilien/mechanic_shop/README.md

 # mechanic-shop
-This is a basic backend for a mechanic shop web application.
+This is a fullstack mechanic shop web application.

 For this project we were given an open-ended prompt .

 In this project I:

+# Backend

 *I Leveraged Hibernate for database persistence